textcreationpartnership/A00263/README.md

 ##Content Summary##

 #####Front#####
-Articles to be enquired of by the church-wardens and sworne-men, within the diocesse of Winchester i
+THe Church-wardens and their
+assistants are straightly required to read or heare all these
+Articles
 #####Body#####
+Articles to bee enquired of, by the Church-wardens and Sworne-men, within the Diocesse of Winchester
+    _ Articles concerning the Cleargie.

+    _ Articles concerning the Churchwardens and their assistants.
+These subscribed Articles, are specially enioyned and commanded by the said Reuerend father, to be f
 **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!